camtheperson/get-my-ps5/docs/faq.md

 1. Choose which console you prefer (disc or digital), and the search will begin.
 1. Let it do it's thing.
 It will open your browser as soon as it detects a queue forming.

-### How do I stop this from running?
+## How do I stop this from running?

-Enter `Control + C` in your Terminal window, or exit the Terminal altogether.
+Enter `Control + C` in your CLI window, or exit the CLI altogether.